davedelong/DDMathParser/README.markdown

 - `dtor()` - converts the passed parameter from degrees to radians
 - `rtod()` - converts the passed parameter from radians to degrees

-Functions that take no parameters:
+Functions that take no parameters ("constant functions"):

 - `phi()` - returns the value of ϕ (the Golden Ratio).
 Also recognized as `ϕ()`
 - `pi()` - returns the value of π.
 Also recognized as `π()`